Getting to Know Your Doctor

 An Interview with Dr. Ailene Medalla

 This is Part III of our "Getting to Know Your Doctor" series.
-In this interview, we get to sit down and introduce Dr. Ailene, who was our Chief Resident during our residency training, and has recently joined our practice.
+In this interview, we get to sit down and introduce Dr. Ailene, who was our Chief Resident during our residency training, and has joined our practice.
 (Many of these questions have come from reading Tim Ferriss’s book, Tribe of Mentors).
 Enjoy!

 Dr. Ailene Medalla is Board-Certified Family Medicine Physician at Defiant Direct Primary Care in Williamsburg, VA.